wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

  - Give it a name, a description and drop an image.
  - Save it.

-Create as many restaurants as you would like to see in your apps.
+Create as many restaurants as you would like to see in your app.

 ![Content Manager](https://blog.strapi.io/content/images/2018/07/content-manager-restaurant.gif)

 ### Allow access

 Having the items in database is great.
-Being able to request them from an API is even better.
-As you already know, Strapi's mission is to create API (I have got a super secret anecdote for you: its name is coming from Boot**strap** your **API** 😮).
+Being able to request them from the Strapi API is even better.

-When you were creating your `restaurant` Content Type, Strapi created, behind the scene, a few set of files located in `api/restaurant`.
-These files include the logic to expose a fully customisable CRUD API.
+When you were creating your `restaurant` Content Type, Strapi created, behind the scenes, a set of files located in `api/restaurant`.
+These files include the logic to expose a fully customizable CRUD API.
 The `find` route is available at [http://localhost:1337/restaurants](http://localhost:1337/restaurants).
-Try to visit this URL and will be surprised to be blocked by a 403 forbidden error.
-This is actually totally normal: Strapi APIs are secured by design.
+Try to visit this URL and will be surprised to be blocked by a *403 forbidden error*.
+This is actually totally normal: New Strapi APIs are secured by design.

 Don't worry, making this route accessible is actually super intuitive:

  - Navigate to the `Roles & Permissions` section of the admin plugin [http://localhost:1337/admin/plugins/users-permissions](http://localhost:1337/admin/plugins/users-permissions).
  - Click on the `Public` role.
- - Tick the `find` and `findone` checkboxes of the `Restaurant` section.
+ - Check the `find` and `findone` checkboxes of the `Restaurant` section.
  - Save.

-*Important*: do the same thing for the `authenticated` role.
+**Important:** do the same thing for the `authenticated` role:

+- Navigate to the `Roles & Permissions` section of the admin plugin [http://localhost:1337/admin/plugins/users-permissions](http://localhost:1337/admin/plugins/users-permissions).
+- Click on the `Authenticated` role.
+- Check the `find` and `findone` checkboxes of the `Restaurant` section.
+- Save.

 Now go back to [http://localhost:1337/restaurants](http://localhost:1337/restaurants): at this point, you should be able to see your list of restaurants.